 - How To Deal With Low Budget Customers

 - Utilizing Data For Effective Sales Leadership with the Head of Sales Operations & Enablement of Carousell

-You should never meet a salesperson that isn’t friendly.
-You’ve got to have some people skills and those soft skills to be able to really get along with people.
-There’s this old expression you’ve probably heard.
+First, you should never meet a salesperson that isn’t friendly because to be a good salesperson, you’ve got to have soft skills to really get along with people.
+For example, there’s this old expression you’ve probably heard.
 “People do business with people they know, like, and trust.”
 They’ve got to like you, so you’ve got to be personable.

-Assumes Everything – Sure, do your homework and research your prospect before meeting with them, but no matter how much you know, you don’t know enough.
-Never assume anything.
+Sure, you do your homework and research your prospect before meeting with them, but you don’t know enough no matter how much you know.
+Second, it’s imperative to remember you should never assume anything.
 A better approach is to ask questions and listen to what your prospect has to say.

-Timid – Be fearless when it comes to meeting new prospects and believe that you are offering the best solution for the person’s problem.
+Be fearless about meeting new prospects and believe that you are offering the best solution for the person’s problem.
 People don’t trust others who are too shy or those unwilling to speak highly of themselves and their company.

-Waits For Customer – Many customers are hesitant to commit to making a purchase, especially a costly one.
-So never wait around for a prospect to call you, call them.
-This way you might find out what’s holding them back and you’ll be able to help them get past their concerns.
+Many customers are hesitant to commit to making a purchase, especially a costly one.
+So never wait around for a prospect to call you; call them.
+This way, you might find out what’s holding them back, and you’ll be able to help them get past their concerns.

 Can’t Roll With The Punches